click-and-shield/java-launcher/README.md

 ## How does it work ?

-The launcher is an executable that constructs a command line to start the Java application based on a configuration file (which must be named `config.json`).
+The launcher is an executable designed to construct a command line for starting a Java application based on a configuration file.

+> *This file, named `config.json`, must be located in the same directory as the launcher executable*.

-This configuration file specifies the parameters required to build the command line.
-The key parameters are as follows:
+The configuration file outlines the necessary parameters to generate the command line.
+Key parameters include:
 | **Parameter**    | **Description**                                                                                                                                                            |
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | JavaHomePath     | Specifies the path to the directory containing the JVM required to run the Java application.
 The launcher will look for the `java.exe` executable within the `bin` folder. |